Camp Kitchen Stoves Accessories

 Jeebel Camp Gas Refill Adapter

 The common gas cannisters found in here are Cassette gas cannister that is commonly used on steamboat stoves.

-For camping & mountain use, the preferred stoves are Lindal-valve screw stoves.
-The reasons are not only practicability but also simplicit.
+For camping & mountain use, the preferred stoves are those with Lindal-valve threaded head.
+The reasons are not only of practicability but also simplicity.
 These stoves burn better in high attitude, they are easier to setup and since they are usually small, they can be packed together with the cook sets.

-However these Lindal screw stove cannister do not come cheap, the cheapest 230g is around SGD 9 but the Cassette Gas cannister 250g of a pack of 3 cans cost around SGD 8.
-Using the Cassette Gas cannister would be much cheaper.
-An ideal solution to this costly issue will be to tranfer gas from cassette gas cannister into Lindal screw cannister.
+However these Lindal threaded / screw-in cannisters do not come cheap, the cheapest 230g is around SGD 9 but the Cassette Gas cannister 250g of a pack of 3 cans cost around SGD 8.
+Using the Cassette gas cannister would be much cheaper.
+An ideal solution to this costly issue will be to tranfer gas from cassette gas cannister into Lindal threaded cannister.
 Here is a product that is capable of doing this task.

 Package: 1 Adaptor + 1 extra O-ring (Notice:The gas cylinder is NOT included)